 The Chair may limit discussion of resurfacing issues by referring to previous recommendations or conclusions of previous discussions.

-Meeting notes of the STEG meetings, reports and correspondence relative to the group's work shall be open, recorded and retained at the WADA Headquarters.
+Meeting notes of the STEAG meetings, reports and correspondence relative to the group's work shall be retained at the WADA Headquarters.

 Conflict of Interest